JuanLucha/cobra-ssg/README.md

 ### Blog

 The `content/blog` folder contains all the articles of the blog.
-These articles are markdown files with a name in this format: `[YYYY-MM-DD]-name-of-the-article.md`.
+These articles are markdown files with a name in this format: `YYYY-MM-DD-name-of-the-article.md`.
 For example, `2024-09-15-this-is-a-new-blog-post.md`.
 That makes the files to order from date in a folder setup to order alphabetically.
 Why don't just use the date of the file instead of the filename?
 Because the articles can be rewritten, or written later, but with the same published date then before.

 The layout used for the list of these files is the one defined in `content/layouts/blog.html`.
 The layout used for the content view of each file is defined in `content/layouts/post.html`.
+Remember that all the layout html files should include a `<cobra_ssg_content>` tag, where it will render the content.

 The URL of the blog list has the format `https://yoursite.com/blog/1`, where `1` in that example is the number of page in the post list (it's the pagination mechanism).
 The URL of the posts hang from the `blog` route, like this: `https://yoursite.com/blog/2024-09-15-this-is-a-new-blog-post`.